 Ageing and Lifestyle

+The investible opportunities of ageing populations extend far beyond the obvious areas of healthcare.
 The changing lifestyles and needs of older generations could represent a multi-decade growth opportunity for investors.
-By 2030, two-thirds of over-60s’ consumption growth in developed markets will be spent across multiple industries dedicated to living well, from beauty and fitness, to travel and entertainment 1.
+By 2030, two-thirds of over-60s’ consumption growth in developed markets will be spent across multiple industries dedicated to living well, from beauty and fitness, to travel and entertainment.1

 Meanwhile other industries like real estate, financials and healthcare will have to rapidly adapt to retiring and elderly generations’ needs.